 Figure 4.
-Demonstration of CubeMuseum AR. (a) A user using the CubeMuseum AR; (b) The physical CubeMuseum; (c) A screenshot showing the 3D model and size of an artifact; (d) A screenshot showing the information label of an artifact; (e) A screenshot showing a zoomed-in view of an artifact; (f) A screenshot showing the introduction of an artifact.
+Demonstration of CubeMuseum AR. (a) A user using the CubeMuseum AR; (b) The physical CubeMuseum; (c) A screenshot showing the 3D model of an artifact, size information button, and text descriptions button; (d) A screenshot showing the 3D model and size of an artifact; (e) A screenshot showing a zoomed-in view of an artifact; (f) A screenshot showing the text descriptions of an artifact.

 Methodology